Thank you for your message. We will contact you shortly.

 When markets decline, they tend to recover relatively quickly

-- The majority of equity downturns have been modest (decline of 5%-10%), with the market fully rebounding in under two months, on average.
+- The majority of equity downturns have been modest (decline of 5%-10%), with the market fully rebounding in a little more than one month, on average.

 - Equity drops of more than 20% have been rare.
-Historically, when markets fell between 20% and 30%, they fully rebounded in less than one year.
+Historically, when markets fell between 20% and 30%, they fully rebounded in less than a year.

 The risk is in the miss